ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <div style="height: 20px;"></div>
 <h3 align="center">Visualization and Analysis</h3>
 <div style="height: 20px;"></div>
 Next I'll visualize the data.
-I'll only be showing outputs, for pre-processing details and graph construction consult my notebook and/or scripts.
+I'll only be showing outputs.
+For pre-processing details and graph construction consult my notebook and/or scripts.

 I've used <strong><code>matplotlib</code></strong> and <strong><code>seaborn</code></strong>.
-I wanted to challenge the notion that these packages lack in complexity or aesthetic quality by developing graphs that still feel dynamic and engaging, and employ lesser-used tools such as 3D graphs, matplotlib tables and stylesheets.
+I wanted to challenge the notion that these packages lack in complexity or aesthetic quality by developing graphs that still feel dynamic and engaging, and employing lesser-used tools such as 3D graphs, matplotlib tables and stylesheets.

 <div style="height: 20px;"></div>
 <h4>Discovery method</h4>